Carolyn Meyer: Career

 Meyer's latest work published is Beauty's Daughter: The Story of Hermione and Helen of Troy, published October 2013.

 Her previous published work was The True Adventures of Charley Darwin, focusing on the life of Charles Darwin, quite a leap from her usual subjects, for she has gone from royalty, to European artists, and now to scientists.
 The True Adventures of Charley Darwin is unusual in that it breaks from Meyer's formula of always having a female narrator, as Charley narrates his own story.
 The hardcover version of this book was published on January 26, 2009.
 Before Darwin came In Mozart's Shadow, a historical novel about Mozart and narrated by his older sister, Maria Anna Mozart, nicknamed Nannerl, released in 2008.

+Awards and recognition

+Carolyn Meyer has received numerous accolades throughout her career, underscoring her significant contributions to young adult literature.